To analyze the queries captured by the agent/proxy, change to the Query Analyzer tab. The following figure shows an example of the table on that page:

 Average History graph (Avg History): graphs the average execution time.

 When looking at the information provided in this query, compare the average and maximum execution times to see if there was a problem on a specific server or during a specific time period when the query took place, as this could indicate an issue that needs to be investigated.

-Due to limitations in the counters used for monitor queries on Microsoft Windows systems, the time reported for short queries might be reported 0.000.
+Due to limitations in the counters used to monitor queries on Microsoft Windows systems, the time reported for short queries might be reported as 0.000.
 This will be fixed in a future release.

 Rows: The rows returned by the query.
 The column is sub-divided into the following columns:

 Total: The sum total number of rows returned by all executions of the query.